-Reparation means repairing relationships, or 'making good' in some way.
+Reparation means repairing relationships, or reconnecting in some way.

-We believe that our pupils should be given the opportunity to repair, and find that they want to do this.
+We believe that our pupils should be given the opportunity to repair, and reconnect.
 Reparation after an incident practices and encourages important interpersonal skills including the expression of feelings, how to resolve conflict and aims to focus on what has been done and not on the pupil themself.
-Where developmentally appropriate, we aim to support pupils to take responsibility for what they have done and to repair it with the other person/s involved/affected.
+Where developmentally appropriate, we aim to support pupils to take responsibility for what they have done and to 'fix and make better' with the other person/s involved/affected.

-9. Child on Child incidents
+10. Child on Child incidents

-9.1 Bullying
+10.1 Bullying